f-kreuk/Regex-Tutorial/gist-template.md

 2. (<strong>[a-z\.]</strong>{2,6}): In this example, "a-z" matches any lowercase characters from a to z and "\." is a literal period character.
 3. (<strong>[\/\w \.-]</strong>*)*\/?: In this example, "\/" is a literal forward slash character; "\w" represents a word character, which includes upper and lowercase letters, digits, and underscores; " " is a literal space character; "\." is a literal period character; and "-" is a literal hyphen character.

 ### Flags

+A regular expression flag is an optional parameter that modifies its behavior of searching.
+In JavaScript regular expressions, there are six flags:

+1. Ignore Casing (i): Makes an expression look for its matches while ignoring chracter casing.
+2. Global (g): Makes an expression look for all its matches, rather than stopping at the first one.
+3. Dot All (s): Makes the dot (.) character meatch everything, even newlines.
+4. Multiline (m): Makes the caret (^) and money ($) anchor tokens match the beginning and end of each line.
+5. Sticky (y): Makes an expression search from the position specified in its lastIndex property.
+6. Unicode (u): Makes an expression treat characters in a given test string as code points, rather than code units.

 ### Grouping and Capturing